nyakasko/icp_tricp/README.md

 | TrICP     (20°)     | 0.00000880672°     | 0.00012271255912062388      | 0.0238604     |         13.1965 s     |

 TrICP is more robust to rotations and to incomplete, noisy data.
-TrICP runs fast than ICP and results in a lower MSE and Translation MSE values.
+TrICP runs faster than ICP and results in lower MSE values.